How To Have a Successful Yard Sale: Your Questions, Answered

 If your sale has ended and you’re still left with some things you no longer want, call a donation service and ask them to cart off anything remaining.
 It’s never a good idea to bring items back into your home.
 There’s a reason you wanted to get rid of them in the first place, right?

-Finally, if your garage sale has ended and you still have items in your home taking up precious space you don’t necessarily need but don’t want to part with, consider using a PODS storage solution.
+If your sale has ended, and you’re left with a few things that you’re not ready to donate, consider using a PODS storage solution.
 These convenient portable storage containers can be loaded right in your driveway — at your own pace — and they can either stay at your home for as long as you need them or be securely stored at a local PODS Storage Center with easy access whenever you need it.

 Want more decluttering advice?
 Check out these pro tips for decluttering and downsizing, and get some organizational inspiration from top influencers while you’re at it!